5 Digital Strategy Tips for Health and Wellness Marketers in the New Normal

 - Do we have the right digital tools in place to implement our plan

-- Are we nimble enough to adopt a more fluid process of testing and learning and selecting new platforms?
+- Are we nimble enough to adopt a more fluid process of testing and learning and selecting new digital platforms?

 5 practical digital strategy steps to take right now